 Hey hey!
-My name is Kelly and I was birthed in a small, quaint town in Ontario.
+My name is Kelly and I was born and raised in a small, quaint town with rolling hills in Ontario.
 I’m a perpetual student of life, and I enjoy cooking and growing food, and sunbathing at solar noon.

 In this space I share photography, health hacks, and nourishing whole food recipes aligned with the seasons where I currently live in the northern hemisphere.
 My goal is to guide you along your own path, and show you some tools to find some answers yourself with your inner wisdom.
-What we truly need is already inside of us, and it is either harmed or helped by our daily lifestyle choices, with compassion, love, and empathy for our selves.
+What we truly need is already inside of us, and it is either harmed or helped by our daily lifestyle choices.

 Previously I’ve served with a number of organizations including Sustain Ontario while exploring the impacts of place-based and interconnected food systems around me while volunteering at West End Food Co-op, helping facilitate local fundraising events such as the Humber Ride 4 Real Food, and exploring farmers’ markets like the Village Market at Waldorf.